dushyant-netizen/WEB-DEV-3/README.md

 ## Features

-- Interactive Form – Users can input personal, educational, and professional details easily
+- Interactive Form – Users can input personal, educational, and professional details easily.

-- **Dynamic Templates – Multiple resume layouts to choose from
+- Dynamic Templates – Multiple resume layouts to choose from.

-- **Real‑time Preview – See changes instantly while editing
+- Real‑time Preview – See changes instantly while editing.

-- **Export Options – Download resumes in PDF or DOCX format
+- Export Options – Download resumes in PDF or DOCX format.

-- **Responsive Design – Works seamlessly across desktop and mobile
+- Responsive Design – Works seamlessly across desktop and mobile.

-- **Data Persistence – Save progress locally or to the cloud
+- Data Persistence – Save progress locally or to the cloud.

-- **Customization – Adjust fonts, colors, and sections to personalize resumes
+- Customization – Adjust fonts, colors, and sections to personalize resumes.

 ## Technologies Used